abelmewleddeg/motion_ecc/README.md

 (5) Add response time to saved response matrix

 (6) Plot output of staircases + some measure of performance.
 What happens when output of staircase is negative?
-Set params to -20 to 20
+Set params to -20 to 20.
+Probably c/cc cannot be defined beforehand.

 (7) Instructions?
 Practice?